ivan-bilan/NLP-and-Data-Science-Spotlights/README.md

 If you work a lot with text generation and you are having problems running GPT-2 in production, your best bet is to try PPLM, which is significantly smaller but still provides great performance.
 PPLM's other strength is its customizability.
 Definitely try it out.

+#### Spotlight №12 (January 29, 2020)
+A package that incorporates almost all imaginable readability index functions, it's called "textstat": https://lnkd.in/dX6WkEZ

+With "textstat" you can check how complex any given text is.
+The package includes Flesch Kinkaid, SMOG, Gunning Fog and many other readability index functions.
+Extremely useful if you work on Authorship Attribution or Profiling, or also Author Obfuscation.

 ### Follow me for more content like this:
 - LinkedIn: https://www.linkedin.com/in/ivan-bilan/
 - Twitter: https://twitter.com/DemiourgosUA